briandfoy/briandfoy.github.io/_posts/2020-06-25-what-is-legacy-code.md

 Oxford Dictionaries has a restrictive clause that requires the software to have been superseded.
 That doesn't quite square with other definitions of legacy which imply a continuation of something, such as a deceased rich person's continued influence through a foundation.

-Dictionary.com requires the software to not work well with up to date systems.
+Dictionary.com requires the software to not work well with up-to-date systems.
 That's a bit more tricky.
-What does up to date mean?
+What does up-to-date mean?
 Have you updated your Linux box today, even though you did so yesterday?
 What if you have a planned upgrade cycle of several months so you aren't constantly responding to the whims of your platform, but save that for part of the business cycle that allows for some breathing room?
 How long can that period be?
 Is this like a new car, which loses most of its value when you drive it off the lot?
 What if it has always been the same people involved?

 Merriam Webster places their definition in time.
 It doesn't remark on the quality or appropriateness of the idea or object.